 Taking a screenshot is a daily activity that is followed by almost everyone.
 We are now too lazy to copy-paste and even write, and that’s where screenshot comes into play.
 Nevertheless, it’s an important feature which comes in very handy.
-While there are many professional and free screenshot tools, but if you are looking for a built-in feature, Microsoft Edge has you covered.
+While there are many professional and free screenshot tools, but if you are looking for a built-in feature, the new Microsoft Edge Chromium has you covered.
 In this post, we will quickly take a look at how you can use Web capture in Microsoft Edge to annotate or take screenshots.

 How to use Web Capture in Microsoft Edge